Apple Cider Vinegar (ACV)

 Postprandial Glucose Attenuation

 Multiple small trials show ACV (1-2 tablespoons with meals) modestly reduces post-meal glucose spike — typically 10-25% reduction.
-Johnston 2004 RCT in insulin-resistant subjects established this.
+RCT in insulin-resistant subjects established this.
 Mechanism: delayed gastric emptying, modest effect on carbohydrate absorption, possibly increased insulin sensitivity.

 Modest Weight Management Effects

-Kondo 2009 trial in obese Japanese subjects showed daily ACV (15-30 mL) modestly reduced body weight, BMI, visceral fat, and waist circumference over 12 weeks.
+trial in obese Japanese subjects showed daily ACV (15-30 mL) modestly reduced body weight, BMI, visceral fat, and waist circumference over 12 weeks.
 Effects modest (1-2 kg over 3 months) — not standalone weight loss intervention but adjunctive.

 Lipid Profile Effects (Mixed)